ExCALIBUR-NEPTUNE/NESO/README.md

 spack install
 ```
 The `activate` script sets some useful environment variables and runs
 `spack activate ...`.
-The latter an [anonymous Spack
+This activates an [anonymous Spack
 environment](https://spack.readthedocs.io/en/latest/environments.html#anonymous-environments)
 based on the settings in [the spack.yaml file](spack.yaml).
 These
 configurations tell Spack to install NESO and all of its
 dependencies.
-Rather than pulling fresh NESO source code from GitHub,
+Rather than pulling fresh NESO and Nektar++ source code
-it will use the copy of the code in your current working
+from GitHub, it will use the copy of the code in your current working
-directory.
-You can leave this environment at any time by running
+directory and the Nektar++ submodule (respectively).
+You can leave
+this environment at any time by running `deactivate`.
-`deactivate`.

 `spack install` will build two copies of NESO: one with
 GCC/hipSYCL/FFTW3 and one with Intel's OneAPI/DPC++/MKL.
 These
 packages and their dependencies will be installed in the usual Spack
 locations.
 They will also be linked into ["filesystem
 views"](https://spack.readthedocs.io/en/latest/environments.html#filesystem-views)
-`./gcc-hipsycl` and `./oneapi`.
-The NESO builds will be done in
+`view/gcc-hipsycl` and `view/oneapi-dpcpp`.
+The NESO builds will be
-directories called something like `spack-build-abc1234` (the hashes at
+done in directories called something like `spack-build-abc1234` (the
-the end will differ).
+hashes at the end will differ).
+If you change your spack installation
+in some way (e.g., upgrading the version of a dependency) then the
+hash will change and NESO and/or Nektar++ will be rebuilt.
+The
+activation provides the convenience command `cleanup` to delete these
+old builds.

+In order to tell which build is which, symlinks `builds/gcc-hipsycl`
+and `builds/oneapi-dpcpp` are provided.
+As Nektar++ is being built
+from the submodule, its build trees are located at
+`nektar/spack-build-abc1234` (the hashes at the end will differ) and
+can be accessed with symlinks `nektar/builds/gcc` and
+`nektar/builds/oneapi`.
+Test binaries will be contained within
+these build directories.
+The activation script launches a background
+task which regularly checks whether the hashes of your NESO and
+Nektar++ builds has changed.
+If they have, it will update the
+symlinks.
+They will also be checked whenever the environment is
+activated or deactivated.

 It has been found that the oneAPI and clang
 compilers struggle to build NumPy and Boost due to very large memory